US warns EU on making friends with China's 'dictator'

 "We pointed out clearly that this [disinformation] cannot be tolerated," she noted.

-"Progress is needed in many areas to rebalance this relationship," Michel added, referring to lack of access for EU firms to the China's domestic market.
+"Progress is needed in many areas to rebalance this relationship," Michel added, referring to lack of access for EU firms to China's domestic market.

 Empty promise

-That was one of the "empty promises" that Gidwitz referred to, after Li, the Chinese prime minister, signed a statement pledging "non-discriminatory market access" for European companies at the previous EU-China summit last April.
+That was one of the "empty promises" that Gidwitz had referred to, after Li, the Chinese prime minister, signed a statement pledging "non-discriminatory market access" for European companies at the previous EU-China summit last April.

 And for its part, China pushed back against the EU's call, in Gidwitz' words, "to encourage [the Chinese] dictatorship to change".